NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Closures

-On This Page

-  1. Closure Expressions

-  2. Trailing Closures

-  3. Capturing Values

-  4. Closures Are Reference Types

 _Closures_ are self-contained blocks of functionality that can be passed around and used in your code.
 Closures in Swift are similar to blocks in C and Objective-C and to lambdas in other programming languages.

 Closures can capture and store references to any constants and variables from the context in which they are defined.
 This is known as _closing_ over those constants and variables, hence the name “closures”.
 Swift handles all of the memory management of capturing for you.